-Pursuant to this section and HUD PIH Notice 2017-21, HHA intends to project-base vouchers without following a competitive process in connection with its plans to replace the public housing developments listed in Appendix B.
+Pursuant to this section and HUD PIH Notice 2017-21, HHA intends to project-base vouchers without following a competitive process in connection with its plans to replace the public housing developments listed in Developments Converted to PBV Non-Competitive Process.

-The developments in Appendix B will be replaced with affordable housing owned or controlled by HHA at off-site locations that complies with HUD housing quality standards and meets all other applicable program requirements.
+The developments in Appendix A will be replaced with affordable housing owned or controlled by HHA at off-site locations that complies with HUD housing quality standards and meets all other applicable program requirements.
 Units selected may include new construction, substantial rehabilitation and/or acquisition of existing housing based on HHA's assessment of the best available options to meet the needs of the community and HHA residents.
 HHA may modify this project listing in the future.
 The net number of affordable units awarded PBV assistance may exceed the original number of public housing units, where allowed under regulation.